DevriX/Easy-Image-Gallery/readme.txt

 * Fix: Missing slash on path to CSS file when plugin's CSS is overridden from a child theme

 = 1.1 =
 * Tweak: fancybox 2 has been replaced with fancybox 1, as non GPL software is not allowed on the WP repo (fancyBox 2 is license under Creative Commons).
-If you'd like to add fancyBox 2 back into the plugin, download and activate this small plugin. http://sumobi.com/shop/easy-image-gallery-extend/ After activation, you'll find an option in the plugin's settings to switch the lightbox to fancyBox 2.

 = 1.0.6 =
 * Fix: Settings link on plugins page